10 Best Lord of the Rings Board Games 2024

 Ages (complexity): 12+

-Setting and objectives of Hunt for the Ring
+Setting and Objectives of Hunt for the Ring

 Hunt for the Ring focuses on the first part of the journey, from Shire to Rivendell.
 One player plays as Frodo (and his companions), while up to four other players play as Nazguls, trying to hunt him down.

-Frodo wins if he gets to his destination safely, while the Nazgul try to find in and corrupt him.
+Frodo wins if he gets to his destination safely, while the Nazgul try to find and corrupt him.

 Best Lord of the Rings Board Games Hunt for the Ring